 Short Answer

-Both the model and the market expect the Steam Machine to cost at least $400, with no compelling evidence of mispricing.
+Both the model and the market overwhelmingly agree that the Steam Machine will cost at least $400, with only minor residual uncertainty.

 1. Executive Verdict